EstherPlomp/TNW-PhD-Newsletters/README.md

 - To learn more about Open Access, read [‘A Researcher’s Guide to Open Access Publishing’](https://www.openscience-rotterdam.com/2020/12/eur-oa/).
 - Read more about [open and reproducible research in this blogpost/presentation](https://lgatto.github.io/open-and-rr-2/) by Laurent Gatto.
 - ‘[Food for Psychologists](https://youtu.be/s4-stjwnQxE)’ (applicable to any discipline working with data/code)
+- The [Open Science Framework](https://osf.io/) released a recording of their quite practical webinar on [‘Leveraging Open Ecosystems to Enhance Reproducible Workflows’](https://youtu.be/z9QpLYMM1aQ).
+They demonstrate **how to use the Open Science Framework in combination with [Protocols.io](https://www.protocols.io/), Python and R**.

 # Open Publishing
 - [Registered Reports](https://cos.io/rr/)